home-assistant-HomeWhiz/home-assistant-HomeWhiz/README.md

 ### Google Login
 If you signed up via Google in the HomeWhiz app, try forcing a HomeWhiz password reset inside the original app.
 Go to *My Account* → *Change Password* and tap *Forgot Password* to trigger the reset email for your Google address, then use the new password when adding the integration.

-### Retrieve Integration Logs
+### Retrieve Integration Logs and Diagnostics

-To help us help you, please include integration logs when you submit issues.
-The integration supports multiple logging levels of which not all are shown in the Home Assistant log by default.
-To enable debug logging for this integration, please add the following configuration to your Home Assistant configuration.yaml file:
+To help us help you, please include **debug logs and diagnostics** when you submit issues.

+## Enable Debug Logging

+Debug logging can be enabled directly from the Home Assistant integration page:

+- Navigate to **Settings** → **Devices & Services** → **Integrations**
+- Find the **HomeWhiz** integration
+- Click on the three-dot menu and select **Enable debug logging**
+- Reproduce the issue
+- Click **Disable debug logging** to stop logging and download the debug log file

+Alternatively, you can enable debug logging via `configuration.yaml`:
 ```yaml
 logger:
   logs:
     custom_components.homewhiz: debug
 ```

-To retrieve logs, navigate in Home Assistant to: settings -> system -> logs and retrieve logs by e.g. pressing the download button below the logs.
+After adding this configuration, restart Home Assistant.
+To retrieve logs, navigate to Settings → System → Logs and download them.

-> ⚠️ Please review your logs and **delete personal and private information before posting** ⚠️
+>⚠️ Please review your logs and delete personal and private information before posting ⚠️

+## Download Diagnostics

+Diagnostic information can help identify issues with your device:

+- Navigate to Settings → Devices & Services → Integrations

+- Find the HomeWhiz integration and click on it

+- Select your device

+- Click on Download diagnostics to download a JSON file with diagnostic information.

+>⚠️ Please review the diagnostics file and delete personal and private information before posting ⚠️

+## Known Issues
+- For known issues and troubleshooting tips, check the Known Issues on [Github](https://github.com/home-assistant-HomeWhiz/home-assistant-HomeWhiz/issues)

+- If you encounter a problem not listed there, please create a new issue [here](https://github.com/home-assistant-HomeWhiz/home-assistant-HomeWhiz/issues) with:

+- Debug logs and Diagnostics file (see above)

 ## Contributing to the project

 Contributions are welcome.
-- Report problems by creating an issue [here](https://github.com/home-assistant-HomeWhiz/home-assistant-HomeWhiz/issues)
 - [Get started developing](./linux_dev.md)
 - [Submit your code](https://github.com/home-assistant-HomeWhiz/home-assistant-HomeWhiz/pulls)